superbrothers/kubernetes-docs/kubectl_run.md

 ### Examples

 ```
-  # Start a nginx pod.
+  # Start a nginx pod
   kubectl run nginx --image=nginx

-  # Start a hazelcast pod and let the container expose port 5701.
+  # Start a hazelcast pod and let the container expose port 5701
   kubectl run hazelcast --image=hazelcast/hazelcast --port=5701

-  # Start a hazelcast pod and set environment variables "DNS_DOMAIN=cluster" and "POD_NAMESPACE=default" in the container.
+  # Start a hazelcast pod and set environment variables "DNS_DOMAIN=cluster" and "POD_NAMESPACE=default" in the container
   kubectl run hazelcast --image=hazelcast/hazelcast --env="DNS_DOMAIN=cluster" --env="POD_NAMESPACE=default"

-  # Start a hazelcast pod and set labels "app=hazelcast" and "env=prod" in the container.
+  # Start a hazelcast pod and set labels "app=hazelcast" and "env=prod" in the container
   kubectl run hazelcast --image=hazelcast/hazelcast --labels="app=hazelcast,env=prod"

-  # Dry run.
-Print the corresponding API objects without creating them.
+  # Dry run; print the corresponding API objects without creating them
   kubectl run nginx --image=nginx --dry-run=client

-  # Start a nginx pod, but overload the spec with a partial set of values parsed from JSON.
+  # Start a nginx pod, but overload the spec with a partial set of values parsed from JSON
   kubectl run nginx --image=nginx --overrides='{ "apiVersion": "v1", "spec": { ... } }'

-  # Start a busybox pod and keep it in the foreground, don't restart it if it exits.
+  # Start a busybox pod and keep it in the foreground, don't restart it if it exits
   kubectl run -i -t busybox --image=busybox --restart=Never

-  # Start the nginx pod using the default command, but use custom arguments (arg1 .. argN) for that command.
+  # Start the nginx pod using the default command, but use custom arguments (arg1 .. argN) for that command
   kubectl run nginx --image=nginx -- <arg1> <arg2> ... <argN>

-  # Start the nginx pod using a different command and custom arguments.
+  # Start the nginx pod using a different command and custom arguments
   kubectl run nginx --image=nginx --command -- <cmd> <arg1> ... <argN>
 ```